Stocks buoyed by trade hopes, set for best weekly winning streak in half a year

-LONDON (Reuters) - Global stocks rose to their highest in more than a month on Friday after a report suggested progress towards resolving the trade dispute between the United States and China.
+LONDON (Reuters) - Global stocks rose to their highest in more than a month on Friday after a report suggested progress toward resolving the trade dispute between the United States and China.

-European stocks rose to their highest since early December, with the pan-European STOXX 600 index up nearly 1 percent. [.EU]
+European stocks rose to their highest since early December, with the pan-European STOXX 600 index up nearly 1 percent.

 Trade-exposed indexes and stocks gained the most, with autos .SXAP rising 1.3 percent and Germany's exporter-heavy DAX .GDAXI up 0.7 percent.